Protection against radiation from construction products

 Construction products can have certain levels of naturally containing radioactive substances, which may lead to a higher exposure level of the public to radiation.
 The revised Radiation Protection Act (StrlSchG) therefore contains detailed provisions on protection against radiation from construction products.

-Currently, DIBt is the competent authority for the federal states of Bavaria, Brandenburg, Mecklenburg-Western Pomerania, North Rhine-Westphalia, Saxony, Saxony-Anhalt, Thuringia and Schleswig-Holstein.
+Currently, DIBt is the competent authority for the federal states of Bavaria, Brandenburg, Lower Saxony, Mecklenburg-Western Pomerania, North Rhine-Westphalia, Saxony, Saxony-Anhalt, Schleswig-Holstein and Thuringia.
 Further federal states have announced plans to delegate this task to DIBt.